insure logo

 Powered by:

-Average teen car insurance costs in New Hampshire, by gender
+Teen car insurance in New Hampshire, by gender

-In most states, car insurance rates differ by gender, though California, Hawaii, Massachusetts, Michigan, North Carolina, and Pennsylvania prohibit the practice.
-In New Hampshire, a 16-year-old male pays about $5,519 per year, compared to $4,948 for a female of the same age – a difference of $571.
+In most states, insurers can use gender when setting rates.
+California, Hawaii, Massachusetts, Michigan, North Carolina, and Pennsylvania are the exceptions.
+In New Hampshire, a 16-year-old male driver pays about $5,519 annually, while a female of the same age pays $4,948 – a difference of $571.

-The table below shows car insurance rates for teens by gender in New Hampshire.
+The table below shows average teen car insurance rates in New Hampshire by gender.

 AgeAverage annual premium for maleAverage annual premium for female